-My work is a response to what I experience when diving into the world of scientifically-made images.
-These visions awake my innate concerns about how and why the universe works and the final sense of it.
+My work is a response to what I experience when diving into the world of scientifically made images.
+These visions awaken my innate concerns about how and why the universe works and the final sense of it.

 This kind of perception challenges, inspiring an aesthetic response that lights up new mental paths.
 In spite of my legal background, I have matured and developed my notions by attending conferences and specialized seminars.
 My master’s degree in contemporary art and aesthetics gave me the opportunity to reflect deeply on the bridges between science and art and inspired a quite recent turn in my life: to devote my time to work with, explore and interpret scientific imagery.

 Scientific images connect me with the beauty, complexity, and mystery of the universe but also places me at the heart of a cosmic silence and a personal precariousness.

 The close and generous collaboration with Investigation and Research Institutes and various scientists have provided me with a fertile field for creativity and knowledge, and the possibility to select and collect images captured by different types of devices: Tomography, X-Ray, Confocal Microscope, SEM, TEM, MRI, Telescopes, and Satellites, that all serve as a starting point for my works.

 It is within this very context that I begin my personal process of deconstructing atoms, nanoparticles, cellular nuclei, stem cells, neurons, and far-away star constellations.

 Thus, an internal syntactic and semantic process of reconstruction and reorganization of those traces began, which resulted in the birth of new images with a totally different global perception.